jacobcantwell/amazon-lightsail-minecraft/README.md

 ## Securing Minecraft

-The names and UUIDs of players can be discovered in the Minecraft server console when the players first join the server.
+The names and ids of players can be discovered in the Minecraft server console when the players first join the server.

-### OP - Operator Status
+### OP - Operator Status Permission List

 When settting up a server you need to edit a json file to grant a user operator status.
 The /op command can be used by existing operators to give other players operator status.
 When a player has been granted operator status, they can run game commands such as changing the gamemode, time, weather, etc.

+#### Permission List Example for Minecraft: Java Edition

+For Minecraft: Java Edition:
-* In the Minecraft folder, edit the ops.json file
+* In the Minecraft folder, edit the `ops.json` file

 ```json
 [